 Virginia San Fratello

 San Fratello earned her Master of Architecture degree at Columbia University in the City of New York.
-Previous academic appointments include positions at the Southern California Institute for Architecture (SCI_arc), Clemson University and the University of California Berkeley.
+Previous academic and professional appointments include positions at the Southern California Institute for Architecture (SCI_arc), Clemson University, and the University of California Berkeley.
 Her work has been published widely, including the New York Times, Wired, MARK, Domus, Metropolis Magazine, PRAXIS, Interior Design, Domus, the Architects Newspaper, the Public Art Review, and recognized by several institutions including: LACMA, The National Building Museum, the Red Dot Design Museum, the Bellevue Museum, For Freedoms, the YBCA 100, and included in the permanent collection of The Museum of Modern Art in New York, The Cooper Hewitt Smithsonian Design Museum, The San Francisco Museum of Modern Art, and the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya Museum in Mumbai.